Folding propeller

-A self-feathering propeller is not more efficient than a fixed bladed prop, as neither type can adopt an optimal blade angle.
-Exceptions are the Bruntons Autoprop, Darglow FeatherStream, and the V-Prop, all of which are not merely folding propellers, but are self-actuating variable-pitch propellers.
+When motoring, a self-feathering propeller is not more efficient than a fixed bladed prop, as neither type can adopt an optimal blade angle.
+Exceptions are the Bruntons Autoprop, the Darglow FeatherStream, and the V-Prop, all of which are not merely folding propellers, but are self-actuating variable-pitch propellers.
 On a boat, most propellers are much less effective in astern, and this is particularly true of folding propellers; whereas the Brunton AutoProp and Darglow FeatherStream are equally effective astern as ahead.
 Further, the Brunton Autoprop automatically and the V-Prop set their blades to the optimum pitch.

+Another design, the Gori Overdrive propeller has asymmetrical blades which are geared together.
+The Gori incorporates an "overdrive" feature which is not self-actuating, but which requires input from the skipper.
+One engages overdrive as follows: reverse at a speed of 1-2 knots, and then suddenly give a burst of forward throttle.
+The prop does not have time to adopt the forward profile and is stuck in the reverse mode while going forward.
+This gives the propeller a coarser profile, allowing the engine to run at significantly lower revs, reducing noise, wear, and fuel consumption.